 Alexander the Great never lost a battle and established an empire that stretched from the Mediterranean to the Indian subcontinent.
 From the earliest times, historians have argued about the nature of his achievements and what his failings were, both as a man and as a political leader.
 Here, Hugh Bowden, professor of ancient history at King's College London, chooses five books to help you understand the controversies, the man behind the legends, and why the legends have taken the forms they have.

-Before we get onto the books, please could you tell us about Alexander the Great’s background.
+Before we get to the books, please could you tell us about Alexander the Great’s background.
 What was it that led him to go out and conquer the known world?

 Get the weekly Five Books newsletter